-Additionally, Estonian Host Country Language lessons are compulsory from Primary 3 to Secondary 1 (1 hour and a half every two weeks) and optional subjects Latin (from S3), L4 (from S4) and L5 (from S6) can be chosen.
+Additionally, Estonian Host Country Language lessons are compulsory from Primary 3 to Secondary 2 (one lesson per week) and optional subjects Latin (from S3), L4 (from S4) and L5 (from S6) can be chosen.

 If necessary, Tallinn European School may consider, in cooperation with parents, arranging intensive courses (SWALS) or providing other learning support for diminishing a pupil’s lag in a language.

 International foreign language exam possibilities at Tallinn European School

 Students, who learn French or German as a foreign language, have the possibility to take French or German internationally recognized exams.
 The tests can be taken for free.

 European School foreign language curriculum is established under the Common European Framework of Reference for Languages with 6 language levels: A1, A2, B1, B2, C1, C2.
 The same framework is used for French and German internationally recognized exams.

 The French and German exams take place in April and May.

 Registration to the exams is made following the rules that are enforced by the Estonian Ministry of Education and Research and Innove.

 1. French – DELF

 DELF is a diploma awarded by the French Ministry of Education to prove the French-language skills of non-French candidates.
 The exams will assess four competencies: understanding of oral speech and written text and oral and written self-expression.
 More information can be found here.

 French exams are meant for TES S2-S6 pupils who can pass the language levels A2, B1 and B2.